September 14, 2015

 Anti-Virus/Anti-Spyware Software.
 Invest in anti-virus software and always keep the software up-to-date.

 Revere Bank works with cutting-edge technology partners to ensure that our valued customers have a secure firewall environment to protect your personal information from unauthorized access.
-If you suspect your Revere Bank Account has been hijacked, immediately contact: (866) 920-8185 or firstname.lastname@example.org.
+If you suspect your Revere Bank Account has been hijacked, immediately contact us by phone at (866) 920-8185 or by email.

 This publication does not constitute legal, accounting or other professional advice.
 Although it is intended to be accurate, neither the publisher nor any other party assumes liability for loss or damage due to reliance on this material.
 Websites not belonging to this organization are provided for information only.
 No endorsement is implied.